yakirmanor/qv-user-manager/README.md

 second step
 -----------

-	open the project in Visual Studio
-	right click on 'QMSBackendService' and select 'Configure Service Reference...' add the /Service to the link like so: http://localhost:4799/QMS/Service
+	open the solution explorer in Visual Studio right click on 'QMSBackendService' and select 'Configure Service Reference...' add the /Service to the link like so: http://localhost:4799/QMS/Service